emlid/navio2-docs/docs/Navio-dev/barometer-ms5611.md

 ```

-More information about MS5611 is available in the [datasheet](http://files.emlid.com/data/public/ms5611-01ba03)
+More information about the chip is available in the [MS5611 datasheet](http://www.meas-spec.com/downloads/MS5611-01BA03.pdf).